bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 You learned about the role of HTML and CSS developer.

-What entry-level jobs and career paths are available to you, and what a day in the life of a developer looks like and who you\'d work with as a HTML and CSS developer.
+What entry-level jobs and career paths are available to you, and what a day in the life of a developer looks like and who you&apos;d work with as a HTML and CSS developer.

 You also learned what the relationship is between HTML and CSS.